oddbird/susy/docs/upgrade.rst

 you'll have to establish one container at a time inside media-query declarations.

-In most cases,
+In most (fluid/magic) cases,
-we simply setup the container for our largest layout, and let it flex from there.
+we set up the container for our largest layout, and let it flex fluidly from there.
 If you need to change explicit sizes at explicit breakpoints, we recommend using the ``container`` *function* to override only the width at different breakpoints.